 Your doctor may suggest placing small weights on the outside of your eyelids to keep them closed.
 The surgical tape can provide the same effect.

 Is there any complication with Lagoftalmo?

-Exposure keratopathy can eventually cause your cornea, the clear front of your eye, to swell or thin out.
+Exposure to keratopathy can eventually cause your cornea, the clear front of your eye, to swell or thin out.
 It can also cause a corneal ulcer.

-Be sure to follow your doctor’s instructions after surgery to avoid additional problems.
+Follow your doctor’s instructions after surgery to avoid additional problems.